-In the darkest hour this world has ever known, Jesus died on a cross, or “on a tree,” as Galatians 3:13 puts it in the New Living Translation.
+In the darkest hour this world has ever known, Jesus died on a cross, or “on a tree,” as Galatians 3:13 puts it in most English Bible translations.
 But just as we know that trees in the wintertime only appear to be dead, so there was a redemptive transformation at work as Jesus hung on the cross.

 Let’s make a different choice than Eve did.
 Turn from the deep desire to know all of the reasons and to control all of the outcomes.
 That knowledge would be a burden, and attempting to control it all will do nothing but entangle you with anxiety and fear.